psurya1994/intellifai_progress/README.md

                 - test: generate the new results with the same length reference audio.
             - hypothesis #3: difference in the model weights, or other optimizations.
                 - this has been validated to be true by looking at the waveforms.
 The waveforms of our latest model are quite inline with original waveform, but the feb 1 model has a lot of deviation.
+            - hypothesis #4: this is coming from the difference in inference protocol.
+                - has been confirmed, used the feb1 checkpoint with apr24 and the results are the same.

 April 28:
 - Listening to models and making judgements. [done]